samuele-mercan/AML-Courtine/README.md

 - GroundTruthGaitEvents.m : launches the manual labelling of events for segmentation into gait cycles => returns structure containing FO and FS times for each gait
 - GroundTruthEMG.m :  launches the manual labelling of events for segmentation into gait cycles => returns structure containing onset and offsets samples for each gait

+C. Performance of the EMG algorithm
+- performanceGT.m: launches the calculation of the performance for the detection of the onset and offset for the EMG signals

-C. Algorithm for the gait events detection
+D. Algorithm for the gait events detection
 - runAlgorithm.m: launches the script for the automatic detection of gait events => stores all the gait events in .mat structures inside the DetectedHealthyGaitEvents folder
 - calculatePerformance.m: calculates the performance of the algorithm by computing an error => returns two vectors containing the errors, for the FLOAT and NO_FLOAT conditions

-D. Reproduce the figures present in the report
+E. Reproduce the figures present in the report
 - reportPlots.m Load data separated in Gait Cycles using left or right gait events for Float or No Float.
 Creates a folder "Figures" where ale the plot are stored as .png

 Notes: